eclab/grains/808/README.md

 - **FORMAT_4** \
 Four samples, the first one with pitch control, plus total volume control
 - **FORMAT_5** \
+Five samples.
 Has 5 triggers: thus not for TRIQ164 or GRAINS BEATS
 - **FORMAT_5A** \
 An alternative to FORMAT_5 for people with 4-trigger step sequencers like TRIQ164 or GRAINS BEATS
 - **FORMAT_6** \